endorphinestake/celestia-loglume/README.md

    apt update && apt upgrade -y
    ```

-   This ensures all system packages are up-to-date before installing the ELK components.
+   This ensures all system packages are up-to-date before installing the EFK components.

 ## Installing Elasticsearch & Kibana on Server A